zacstewart/zacstewart.github.io/README.md

 spams than any of the others.

 Luckily, there are ways to automate the fine-tuning process as well as combine the predictions of multiple classifiers.
-Grid search parameter tuning and multi-model _ensemble learning_ will be explained in a later tutorial.
+Grid search _hyperparameter tuning_ and multi-model _ensemble learning_ are interesting topics, and maybe I'll write about them in the future.
 For now, we've done a pretty good job at classifying some documents.
 A fun exercise might be to dump your email archives into the example data and label it according to the sender and seeing if you can accurately identify the authors.

 [language-identification]: http://zacstewart.com/2014/01/10/building-a-language-identifier.html
 [enron-spam]: http://www.aueb.gr/users/ion/data/enron-spam/